webrogue-runtime/webrogue-runtime.github.io/benefits/modular.md

 title: webrogue's modularity
 ---

+> [!WARNING]
+> This page is outdated.
+Webrogue now uses WRAPP format.

 As mentioned in explanation of webrogue's [portability](./portable.html), apps are distributed as __mods__.
 In context of webrogue the word "mod" stands for "module".